 30% of us get 6-7 hours sleep

 If you tend to think of sleep as a state of brain and body shut down, think again.
-Sleep is the natural process in which our brain actively eliminates toxins, repairs tissue, grows muscle and synthesizes hormones.
-It is a process of restoration and rejuvenation necessary for our health and well-being.
+Sleep is the natural process in which our brain actively eliminates toxins, repairs tissue, grows muscle and synthesises hormones.
+It's a process of restoration and rejuvenation necessary for our health and wellbeing.

 Implement the tips below to align with nature: